sheharyaar/linux-kernel-notes/debugging.md

 ## Extra : Debugging with Syzkaller

-> Notes on syzkaller are present in the [Finding Bugs](./finding-bugs.md) section.
-Those notes are a prerequisite to understand the debugging process with syzkaller.
+Complete notes on syzkaller are present in the [Syzkaller](./syzkaller.md) section.